 This insight, based on a webinar that also included facilities services business OCS's experiences of responding to CSRD, examines:

-It mandates a comprehensive framework that requires you to report on a wide array of sustainability matters, which cover environmental, social and governance (ESG) factors.
+CSRD mandates a comprehensive framework that requires you to report on a wide array of sustainability matters that cover environmental, social and governance (ESG) factors.
 It introduces 12 European Sustainability Reporting Standards (ESRS) that apply to all sectors and lists disclosure requirements on potentially hundreds of data points.
 The table below illustrates the disclosures across the 12 ESRS, breaking it down into required and optional requirements.

 The directive introduces a transformative approach to sustainability reporting, at the heart of which lies the concept of double materiality, which we explore in detail below.
 The double materiality concept helps you consider both your company's impact on the environment and society and the impact of sustainability issues on your company.
-This dual perspective takes a holistic view of a business’ sustainability matters and specifically helps understand which of the disclosure requirements (outlined in the table above) should be reported on.
+This dual perspective takes a holistic view of a business’ sustainability matters and specifically helps understand which of the disclosure requirements (outlined in the table above) your organization should report on.

 Understanding and implementing double materiality is crucial for you to not only comply with the CSRD but also to enhance your strategic decision-making and stakeholder communication.

-CSRD outlines several key principles that govern the application of double materiality in sustainability reporting.
+CSRD outlines several key principles that govern how of double materiality is applied in sustainability reporting.
 The following principles aim to ensure the reports you generate are not only comprehensive but also meaningful to the stakeholders reliant on them for decision-making:

 CSRD mandates you assess and report on both angles of ESG materiality, recognizing your sustainability performance isn’t only about how external factors affect the business, but also about how the business itself affects the world.